AlexeyPerov/Unity-Dependencies-Hunter/README.md

 ##### Missing References Hunter

-To find missing or empty references in your assets see [Missing-References-Hunter](https://github.com/AlexeyPerov/Unity-MissingReferences-Hunter) tool.
+To find missing or empty references in your assets see [Missing-References-Hunter](https://github.com/AlexeyPerov/Unity-MissingReferences-Hunter).

 ##### Textures Hunter

-To analyze your textures and atlases see [Textures-Hunter](https://github.com/AlexeyPerov/Unity-Textures-Hunter) tool.
+To analyze your textures and atlases see [Textures-Hunter](https://github.com/AlexeyPerov/Unity-Textures-Hunter).